walshba/jmu-finances/README.md

 ## Getting started with an npm project

-Note: this not about using 3p code in your own app
+Note: this not about using 3p code in your own app (final project)

 1. come to have the code (e.g. clone repo, as in preceding section)
 1. open a terminal in that directory (i.e. the one that has the `package.json` file), you will know this worked because you will see the `package.json` file when you run `ls` or `dir`